-(RADIO.COM Sports) Week 12 in the NFL admittedly wasn't as generous toward bettors as you might expect for Thanksgiving week.
-Just ask Sara Perlman on Bet Sweats, who shared her devastating parlay loss in the video above.
+Week 12, admittedly, wasn't as generous toward bettors as you might expect for Thanksgiving week.
+Just ask Sara Perlman on Bet Sweats, who shares her devastating parlay loss in the video above.

-Or ask the 91% of bettors who placed their money on the Seahawks to cover the 6.5-point spread against the Eagles on Monday night.
-Congratulations to the other 9% ... which didn't include myself.
+Or ask the 91 percent of bettors who placed their money on the Seattle Seahawks to cover the 6.5-point spread against the Philadelphia Eagles on Monday night.
+Congratulations to the other nine percent... which didn't include myself.

 But for all the losses, there were also wins.
-Big wins.
+And big wins.
 There may not have been as many miraculous victories as we've seen in other weeks, including Week 11's awesome slate, but there were still some diamonds in the rough.
-Here were six of the best bets that cashed.
+Here were the five best.

 Mohamed Sanu live-bet dart throw pays off | +3000

-Next-touchdown scores can be smart bets to make given a certain game script, but this one seemed to be a case of some good luck.
-After all, Lions receiver Mohamed Sanu had only played in Detroit in one game prior to this one, but this bettor placed his/her trust in Sanu to come through when he was needed.
+Next touchdown scores can be smart bets to make given a certain game script, but this one seemed to be a case of some good luck.
+After all, Sanu had only played in Detroit in one game prior to this one, but this bettor placed his/her trust in Sanu to come through when he was needed.

 And so, a $32.26 wager was placed on Sanu to score the next Lions touchdown in order to make a grand, and that's exactly what happened.

-The odds don't show how unlikely this gamble became after Giants quarterback Daniel Jones went down to injury in the beginning of the third quarter Sunday.
-The game was tied 10-10, though the Giants were comfortably in field goal range at the time.
+The odds don't show how unlikely this gamble became after Daniel Jones went down to injury in the beginning of the third quarter.
+The game was tied at 10 points apiece, though the Giants were comfortably in field goal range at the time.

-Regardless, a three-point lead wouldn't make you feel all too secure when backup quarterback Colt McCoy, who has compiled a 7-21 record in his career starts and an 0-3 record the past two seasons, comes in.
-It's unlikely that one fan placed a $40,000 bet on the McCoy-led Giants at SuperBook Sports, as Darren Rovell points out.
+Regardless, a three-point lead wouldn't make you feel all too secure when Colt McCoy, who has compiled a 7-21 record in his career starts and an 0-3 record the past two seasons, comes in to start.
+It's unlikely that one fan placed a $40,000 bet on the Colt McCoy-led Giants at SuperBook Sports, as Darren Rovell points out.
 Fortunately for this fan, the Bengals had their own backup quarterback at the helm, and the Giants were able to build their lead through more field goals.

 Of course, the sweats were inevitable.
 The Bengals made it a two-point game with 2:30 to go, and actually got the ball back with about 60 ticks left on the clock, but the Giants' defense came through once again.

-Guessing the first player to score a touchdown in the 1 p.m.
-ET hour was last week's impressive accomplishment, when Titans tight end Jonnu Smith came in the clutch for one lucky bettor.
+Guessing the first player to score a touchdown in the 1:00 PM hour was last week's impressive accomplishment, when Jonnu Smith came in the clutch for one lucky bettor.